-Xylitol is a substance found in numerous foods and human products, because the ingredient has many beneficial effects for people.
+Xylitol is a substance found in numerous foods and human products because the ingredient has many beneficial effects for people.
 However, xylitol is toxic to dogs if ingested, and can result in devastating consequences.

 Question: What is xylitol?

-Answer: Xylitol, also called birch sugar, is a natural sugar alcohol that is a carbohydrate type found in many fruit and vegetable fibers.
+A: Xylitol, also called birch sugar, is a natural sugar alcohol that is a carbohydrate type found in many fruit and vegetable fibers.
 Sugar alcohols have traits of sugar and alcohol molecules, and their structure allows them to stimulate taste receptors on the tongue for sweetness.